Where can I find out more about COVID-19?

 Does Sunwing offer any insurance to cover me during my vacation?

-Am I required to wear a face mask while travelling or is it optional?
+Am I required to wear a face mask while travelling through the airport or on board the aircraft?

 Removable masks / face coverings SHOULD: